jpatricknola/kgb/README.md

 [
   %{
     'positive_score' => 0.678,
     'review' => 'OMG the best thank you I love you so much!!!
-Would you marry my cousin so we can be in the same family?'
+Please marry my cousin we can be in the same family?'
   },
   %{
     'positive_score' => 0.467,